CatalogueOfLife/general/docs/ASSEMBLY.md

  2. Data import into the Clearinghouse with data interpretations & issue flagging
  3. Define relevant sectors from dataset and attach them to the CoL management cssification (MC)
  4. Review of sector including duplicate detection across all sectors, online report back to editors and data providers, fixes in the source dataset and reimport revised version until accepted or with a scheduled new update
- 5. Assemble a preliminary sCat from accepted sectors for review by editorial board and data providers
+ 5. Review of draft sCat by editorial board and data providers.
+Final adhoc fixes via taxonomic editor.
- 6. Release sCat
+ 6. Release sCat, archiving previous release

 ## Managing the CoL Management Classification
 At the heart of the sCat lies the [management classification of the CoL](http://www.catalogueoflife.org/col/info/hierarchy).
-It is a special dataset in the Clearinghouse that contains a taxonomic tree down to genus level as a snapshot of latest version of integrated CoL; it may include synonyms and should offers species estimates for higher groups together with account of acctual species ans children taxa in the sector which show up in the public portal and can be used for gap analysis.
-The MC is maintained by the CoL editorial board using a basic tree editor with species estimates forms provided by the Clearinghouse.
+It is a special dataset in the Clearinghouse that contains a taxonomic tree down to order or family level which acts as the default classification for the CoL. It may include synonyms and offers species estimates for higher groups which show up in the public portal and can be used for gap analysis by comparing them with actual species contained in the CoL.

-The MC can be seen as the backbone of the sCat where all other sources are attached to.
+The MC is maintained by the CoL editorial board using the taxonomic editor provided by the Clearinghouse.
+It can be seen as the backbone of the sCat where all other sources are attached to.

 ![mc](management-classification.png)

 ## Taxonomic Sectors & Col Sources
 A single taxonomic group attached to the MC is called a taxonomic *sector*.
 A single source dataset may provide multiple sectors, e.g. Fishbase, WoRMS or ITIS.
 In the case of [Fishbase](http://www.catalogueoflife.org/annual-checklist/2017/details/database/id/10) the sCat groups all 6 sectors under the same umbrella, listing them all as Fishbase with the same contact and credits.
-This is different for larger "cluster" source like WoRMS or ITIS that provide many sectors, but like to be cited differently for most sectors, e.g. [WoRMS Bryozoa](http://www.catalogueoflife.org/annual-checklist/2017/details/database/id/81) and [WoRMS Hydrrozoa](http://www.catalogueoflife.org/annual-checklist/2017/details/database/id/112).
+This is different for larger "cluster" source like WoRMS or ITIS that provide many sectors, but like to be cited differently for most sectors, e.g. [WoRMS Bryozoa](http://www.catalogueoflife.org/annual-checklist/2017/details/database/id/81) and [WoRMS Hydrozoa](http://www.catalogueoflife.org/annual-checklist/2017/details/database/id/112).

 Sectors can therefore be grouped into CoL sources that provide common citation metadata which can be maintained by the editorial board and in absence of inputs defaults to the metadata of their parent dataset.